Home Remedies for Bed Bugs in Your House – Complete Guide

 Home Bed Bug Preventions

 This is one of the most common reasons for bed bug infestation.
-Do you know what the second-hand furniture is?
 It’s furniture that has been used by people before you.
 Since you don’t know who used it, you’re playing a lottery trying to buy good second-hand furniture.
 Many people aren’t that clean and the traces of abuse can be seen on the bed.

 Some may have sold it because of bed bugs and now it’s here, in your local shop.
 If a bed has a bed bug infestation in a particular shop, it’s highly likely that all furniture from this shop has bed bugs.
 Instead of immediately going ballistic, stop for a second and think about informing the shop of a bed bug infestation.